+- 1. Tuxedo

-2. Women
+- 2. Suit

+- 3. Dress pants and dress coat

+- 4. Dress not shorter than 3" above the knee

 - a.
-The regular dress code dress length rule still applies to this event.
-Dresses must not be shorter than 3" above the knee. - b.
-Women must wear a formal or semi-formal dress. - c.
-Women may not wear dresses that expose excessive mid drift. - d.
-Excessively low-cut dresses are not allowed. - e.
-Excessively high-cut slits in dresses are not allowed. - f.
-Strapless dresses and spaghetti-strapped dresses are acceptable. - g.
+Dresses must be formal or semi-formal

+- b.
+Dresses may not show excessive midriff

+- c.
+Excessively low-cut dresses are not allowed

+- d.
+Strapless and spaghetti-strapped dresses are acceptable.

+- e.
 If a portion of the dress is made of "see through" material, the student's underwear must not be visible.